James Coppinger exclusive: Most days I'm swimming against the tide at Doncaster but we've started the ball rolling'

 “You have to care for the football club, the players and the staff and want to see them improve,” he says.

-"I was painting the (training ground) Portacabins in the summer and trying to get people in to do voluntary work to help.
+“I was painting the (training ground) Portakabins in the summer and trying to get people in to do voluntary work to help.

 “Am I enjoying it?
 There's nothing you can enjoy about what's happening at the minute apart from the hope that things will change.